 Meal preps usually need to be kept in a fridge or need a microwave to heat them up, but what if you don’t have either of these at work?
-Do not worry at all, because, with these tips, you can still meal prep and keep your food fresh too.
+Do not worry at all, because, with these tips, you can still meal prep without a fridge and keep your food fresh too.

 I always advocate bringing your own lunch to work rather than buying it every day.
 When you add up the amount you save over a month and a year the numbers speak for themselves.
 Not to mention the healthier you will feel having prepared something fresh and nutritious.

-I have lots of ideas in this article for meals that will stay fresh without the fridge, but the most important thing to remember is to make sure the food stays sealed.
+I have lots of ideas in this article for meal preps that will stay fresh without the fridge, but the most important thing to remember is to make sure the food stays sealed.
 No matter how good your recipe is, and how well it’s prepared.
 If it’s been exposed to air for too long, it will spoil and could be dangerous to eat.

 I sometimes use affiliate links.
 When you click these links, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.